 Is it easy to replace pendant lights?

-Yes, they are generally easy to install and popular for DIY.
+Yes, they are generally easy to replace and popular for DIY.
 Kits include clear instructions, and the work involves basic electrical connections like matching wire colors.

 Do you need an electrician to change a pendant light?